astorfi/Caffe_Deep_Learning/Installation/readme.md

 `permission denied` issue while installing dependencies.
 However adding `sudo` has not been mentioned as part of the documentation provided by the [official Caffe installation](http://caffe.berkeleyvision.org/installation.html#prerequisites), it demonstrated incompatibility by ignoring `sudo`.

+WARNING: The above requirement must be installed in the default python which is in the root otherwise the cannot be recognized by the `pycaffe`.
+However using the command `sudo apt-get install python-skimage` probably immune the installation from its last part which is installing the dependencies defined in the `requirements.txt` file.

 In the end we can run all the tests:
 ```
 make runtest